 Rabbits are timid creatures and they prefer to feed in an area where they can quickly take cover when frightened.
 This means you'll often find more rabbit damage around the edges of your garden than in the center.
 Removing easy hiding places, such as brush piles, stone piles and areas of tall grass, can make dining in your garden much less appealing.

 If they're hungry enough, rabbits will eat just about anything green.
 But if food sources are abundant, they prefer to eat young plants and tender new growth.
 Once plants have been growing for a couple months, their stems and leaves toughen up and become less tempting.
 If you intensify your rabbit protection in the early season, you'll probably have fewer problems later on.

 What foods do rabbits fantasize about?
 Alfalfa and clover are at the top of the list.
 So if you have room in your yard for a small patch of these crops, you may find that local rabbits prefer hanging out in the alfalfa rather than chomping down on your garden veggies.

 There are three primary strategies for keeping rabbits from eating your favorite plants: targeted coverage, repellents and fencing.

-Repellents.
-If there are plenty of other food choices available, rabbits may be deterred from eating a particular crop by spraying it with granular repellent, Garlic Clips or fish emulsion.
+If there are plenty of other food choices available, rabbits may be deterred from eating a particular crop by applying granular repellent, clip-on garlic odor repellents, or fish emulsion.
 But if they've already grown fond of the crop, or there's nothing else tempting nearby, repellents may not be effective.
 That said, repellent sprays can be used to break a feeding cycle and give young plants enough growing time to get ahead of the rabbits.
 Remember that most repellents need to be reapplied every few days, and especially after heavy rains.